 Rub some crumpled foil over the face of your iron to clean off the built-up gunk.
 It will soon shine like brand new.

 Does your hot glue gun have dried glue stuck on the top?
 Then rub it with some foil and watch it come right off.

 Don’t accept rusty chrome.
 Wet a ball of foil and rub it over the chrome until it shines.

 Crumple a sheet of foil into a ball and use it in place of a dryer sheet.
 I don’t know why or how this works, but it does.

 Are your scissors getting dull?
 Then fold some foil until it’s four sheets thick.
-Make about a dozen cuts in the foil with your scissors.
-Now see how sharp they are.
+Make about a dozen cuts in the foil with your scissors, and now see how sharp they are.